Research: Violence in Children's TVView as a PDF

 - Magazine programs involve short segments that contain a variety of themes, skits, stories, or demonstrations, ranging from the performance of a song to the presentation of a scientific experiment.
 This type of programming contained less than 1 act of violence per hour.

-If you would like more information on violence in children’s television, check out the following websites:
+If you would like more information on violence in children’s television, check out the following website:

 Hawkins, R.P.
 (1977).
 The dimensional structure of children’s perceptions of television reality.
 Communication Research, 7, 193-226.